Minneapolis nonprofit aims to boost organ donation among men, who lag behind women

-Marketing campaign seizes on research that “big-hearted” men will sign up to donate if they know more about transplants and recipients.
+Marketing campaign seizes on research that “big-hearted” Minnesota men will sign up to donate if they know more about transplants and recipients.

 The Minnesota Star Tribune

-October 28, 2024 at 7:27PM
+October 29, 2024 at 3:59AM

 Faribault firefighter Josh Bauer, left, was among the men who hadn't given organ donation much though, or signed up as a donor, until his son, Coyle, needed a kidney transplant.
 Bauer lent his story to a LifeSource marketing campaign to encourage more men to register.
+(Provided by family)

 The nonprofit that coordinates organ donation in Minnesota is trying to convert more men into registered donors with a marketing campaign that tackles the top excuses for their reluctance.

-“Really, the goal is to empower men that they can be the answer to saving lives,” said Sarah Sonn, a communications director for LifeSource, which also recovers organs from deceased donors in the Dakotas and western Wisconsin, “and we need them to ... because the wait list only grows.”
+“Really, the goal is to empower men that they can be the answer to saving lives,” said Sarah Sonn, a communications director for LifeSource, which also recovers organs from deceased donors in the Dakotas and western Wisconsin.
+“And we need them to … because the wait list only grows.”

-As of Monday, the waiting list for transplants in Minnesota stood at 2,210 people, and more than half of them have been waiting at least a year, according to the Organ Procurement and Transplantation Network.
-More than 160 people have already died since the start of 2023 while waiting for a transplant in Minnesota.
+As of Monday, the waiting list for transplants in Minnesota stood at 2,210 people, and more than half have been waiting at least a year, according to the Organ Procurement and Transplantation Network.
+More than 160 people have died since the start of 2023 while waiting for a transplant in Minnesota.

-Three-fourths of the 1,178 transplants performed in Minnesota last year involved organs from deceased donors, rather than living donors who were able to give one of their kidneys or portions of their livers.
+Three-fourths of the 1,178 transplants performed in Minnesota last year involved organs from deceased donors, rather than living ones who were able to give one of their kidneys or portions of their livers.
 Most procedures involved kidneys and livers, though Minnesota hospitals also transplanted hearts, lungs and other organs.

 Josh Bauer hadn’t given organ donation much thought until his toddler, Coyle, needed a transplant four years ago to replace a failing kidney.
 As word spread of the surgery, Bauer discovered that some of his fellow firefighters in Faribault had registered long ago.
 And he especially noticed that the women in his social circles had volunteered.